Try the suggestions in this Community Tip to help you fix Error 524: A timeout occurred.

 You should check your server health metrics such as available CPU & RAM and if you’re using a Database server, that should be checked as well for long-running queries.
 Review your origin webserver access/error logs which may provide more information on why those requests are timing out.

-If your running a VPS, like Windows VPS, make certain to adjust the firewall at the origin to not rate limit Cloudflare’s connecting IPs.
+If you’re running a VPS, like Windows VPS, make certain to adjust the firewall at the origin to not rate limit Cloudflare’s connecting IPs.

 Your hosting provider has made server changes to their Railgun settings which resulted in Error 524.
-Go to the Cloudflare dashboard, select Speed, Railgun and test & select a working connection from the list of options.
+Go to the Cloudflare dashboard, select Speed, Railgun and either disable Railgun if it is no longer supported by the provider or test & select a working connection from the list of options.

 If You Need More Help